flucksite/avram_encrypted/README.md

 end
 ```

-Then those details can be accessed as usual:
+Then those details can be accessed as expected:

 ```crystal
 user = UserQuery.find(1)